Research Study Title: Study of Cognition, Adolescents and Mobile Phones (SCAMP) Wave 2

 Sharing your information with others

 For the purposes referred to in this privacy notice and relying on the bases for processing as set out above, we will share your personal data with certain third parties.
-Other College employees, agents, contractors and service providers (for example, suppliers of printing and mailing services, email communication services or web services, or suppliers who help us carry out any of the activities described above).
+Other College employees, agents, contractors and service providers (for example, suppliers of printing and mailing services, text message and email communication services or web services, rewards providers, or suppliers who help us carry out any of the activities described above).
 Our third party service providers are required to enter into data processing agreements with us.
 We only permit them to process your personal data for specified purposes and in accordance with our policies.

 If you wish to raise a complaint on how we have handled your personal data or if you want to find out more about how we use your information, please contact Imperial College London’s Data Protection Officer via email at firstname.lastname@example.org, via telephone on 020 7594 3502 and/or via post at Imperial College London, Data Protection Officer, Faculty Building Level 4, London SW7 2AZ.